Gizra/circuitauction-docs/client/how-to-place-a-bid-for-a-client.md

 # How to place a bid for a client?

-You can place a presale bid for a client through the client page or the bids page.
+You can place a book bid for a client through the client page or the bids page.

 ### Place a bid through the client page
 1. Make sure you are on the right [sale context](../sale/sale-context.md).